 During fiscal 2010, Ms. Newman exercised options to purchase 20,000 shares of Common Stock that were due to expire on March 13, 2013.
 In accordance with SEC rules, the Value Realized on Exercise was calculated by subtracting the grant price of \$24.80 from the fair market value of the underlying Common Stock on the date of exercise.
-For purposes of this table, in accordance with SEC rules, the fair market value of the Common Stock on the date of exercise.
-For purposes of this table, in accordance with SEC rules, the fair market value of the Common Stock on the date of exercise, December 28, 2009, which was \$30.22
+For purposes of this table, in accordance with SEC rules, the fair market value of the Common Stock on the date of exercise was computed as the closing price for the Common Stock as reported on NASDAQ on the date of exercise, December 28, 2009, which was \$30.22